Gypsy (musical): Film and TV versions

-Warner Bros. produced the 1962 film adaptation of the musical, starring Rosalind Russell, Karl Malden, and Natalie Wood.
+Warner Bros. produced the 1962 film adaptation of the musical, starring Rosalind Russell as Rose, Karl Malden as Herbie, and Natalie Wood as Louise.
 Russell won the Golden Globe for Best Actress for her portrayal of Rose.

-Gypsy was also adapted as a 1993 television movie with Bette Midler playing Rose.
-Cynthia Gibb portrayed Louise and Jennifer Beck portrayed Dainty June.
+Gypsy was also adapted as a 1993 television movie with Bette Midler playing Rose and Peter Riegert as Herbie.
+Cynthia Gibb portrayed Louise and Jennifer Beck portrayed Dainty June, while the younger versions of Louise and Dainty June were played by Elisabeth Moss and Lacey Chabert, respectively.
 Bette Midler won the Golden Globe for Best Actress in a television film; Michael Rafter won the Emmy Award for Outstanding Individual Achievement in Music Direction.
 This production was a rare example of a film or TV project in which some of the songs are sung live, and not lip synced to a prerecorded track.

 The 2015 West End revival of Gypsy starring Imelda Staunton was recorded live during its run at the Savoy Theatre, and broadcast on BBC Four on 27 December 2015, with a DVD release in November 2016.